All Episodes

 Yes.

-That's a descriptive statement, and it's uncontroversial.
+That's a descriptive statement and it's uncontroversial.

 It's true.

-It's it's even axiomatic.
+It's even axiomatic.

 Exactly.